pablo-meier/ghostlight/docs/faq.md

 you kill something that's been actively getting killed by literally everything for the last century?
 Might it already be dead?

-I think most pearl-clutching is responded to with
+I think most pearl-clutching is easily responded to with

 * This, or something like it, is inevitable.
 * This is only a drop in the bucket.